KeksPirates/.github/profile/README.md

 ### ⚠️ Disclaimer
 All projects and materials provided by KeksPirates are strictly for **educational purposes only**.
 We do not condone or support illegal activities, including software piracy or unauthorized distribution of copyrighted materials.
 Always adhere to local laws and regulations.

+(yes, our profile pic and this readme are partially ai-generated)